mtholder/nodes-ed/README.txt

 Note that the examples expect the following structure of files where the top directory is the DOCUMENT_ROOT for your html files:

+$DOCUMENT_ROOT/lib/yui2/build/reset-fonts-grids/reset-fonts-grids.css
 $DOCUMENT_ROOT/lib/yui3/build/cssfonts/fonts-min.css
 $DOCUMENT_ROOT/lib/yui3/build/yui/yui-min.js
 $DOCUMENT_ROOT/lib/stacktrace.js
 $DOCUMENT_ROOT/lib/nodes-ed.js

-In short, you install both yui3 and stacktrace.js to $DOCUMENT_ROOT/lib, and when you do the install of nodes-ed you use the default location for make install.
+In short, you install yui2, yui3, and stacktrace.js to $DOCUMENT_ROOT/lib, and
+when you do the install of nodes-ed you use the default location for make install.